 These delicious, from-scratch, fudgy, one-bowl red velvet brownies come together quickly to produce a really delicious dessert!

-This easy red velvet brownies recipe uses dark chocolate, cocoa powder, and white chocolate to make a truly decadent dessert!
+This easy delicious red velvet brownies recipe uses dark chocolate, cocoa powder, and white chocolate to make a truly decadent dessert!

 I've been on the brownie/blondie train - and have really been wanting to add a red velvet brownie recipe to my repertoire.
 So I tweaked the base brownie recipe I used for my Biscoff brownies - and after a few test runs (and one dry epic failure) I produced this delicious fudgy red velvet brownies recipe!